Multiscale Comparative Connectomics: Results

-A list of the 20 strongest signal edges, along with their corresponding test statistics and $p$-values, are available in Supplementary Table \ref{tab:edge}.
-The strongest signal edge is from the left hemisphere primary somatosensory cortex dysgranular zone to the left hemisphere inferior cerebellar peduncle.
-In fact, 13 of the 20 strongest signal edges are adjacent to these ROIs, demonstrating that many connections emanating from these ROIs are highly heterogeneous across genotypes.
+A list of the 20 strongest signal edges, along with their corresponding \Dcorr test statistics and p-values, are given in Table \ref{tab:edge}.
+The strongest signal edge connects the left hemisphere corpus callosum to the right hemisphere striatum.
+In fact, 13 of the 20 strongest signal edges are incident to these two ROIs, demonstrating that the connections emanating from these regions are highly heterogeneous across genotypes.
+Since connective abnormalities in edges are highly correlated with specific regions of the brain, this finding suggests that in addition to identifying signal \textit{edges}, it is also insightful to interrogate the next hierarchical level of network topology and identify signal \textit{vertices}.